 “#ad” together with “#brand”

-while – if the marketing activity consists in publishing pictures showing products given by the advertised company – the post shall show a disclaimer such as “prodotto inviato da…brand” (product sent by…. brand).
+while – if the marketing activity consists of publishing pictures showing products given by the advertised company – the post shall show a disclaimer such as “prodotto inviato da…brand” (product sent by…. brand).

 Influencer marketing in the spotlight of authorities

-The breach of the principles set forth by the Italian Self-Regulatory Advertising Authority cannot lead to fines, even if the Advertising Self-Regulatory Code has been entered by all the media and Internet companies.
+The breach of the principles set forth by the Italian Self-Regulatory Advertising Authority cannot lead to fines, even if all the media and Internet companies have entered the Advertising Self-Regulatory Code.
 Therefore, it is indirectly binding for all brands.

-But, apart from the recent decision of the Advertising Self-Regulatory Jury on influencer marketing covered in this blog post, the Italian Competition Authority followed the approach adopted by the US Federal Trade Commission and issued continous warnings during the last two years against influencers.
-Indeed, it sent in 2017 and in 2018 “moral suasion” letters to large and minor influencers and bloggers, recommending to include in their posts hashtags such as #pubblicità (advertising), #sponsorizzato (sponsored), #advertising, #inserzioneapagamento (paid post), or, in case of supply of a product even if free of charge, #prodottofornitoda (product supplied by) followed always by the name of the relevant brand.
+But, apart from the recent decision of the Advertising Self-Regulatory Jury on influencer marketing covered in this article “Online influencer marketing on the spotlight of Italian courts“, the Italian Competition Authority followed the approach adopted by the US Federal Trade Commission and issued continuous warnings during the last two years against influencers.
+Indeed, it sent in 2017 and in 2018 “moral suasion” letters to significant and minor influencers and bloggers, recommending them to include in their posts hashtags such as #pubblicità (advertising), #sponsorizzato (sponsored), #advertising, #inserzioneapagamento (paid post), or, in case of supply of a product even if free of charge, #prodottofornitoda (product supplied by) always followed by the name of the relevant brand.

-This is a more relevant warning since the Italian Competition Authority has jurisdiction also on mislaeding advertising and unfair commercial practices that provides for fines up to € 5 millions.
+This scenario is a more relevant warning since the Italian Competition Authority has jurisdiction also on misleading advertising and unfair commercial practices that provides for fines up to € 5 million.

 What is the future of influencer marketing?

-There is no doubt that social media marketing is quite different to control.
-An Instagram story lasts for just 24 hours which makes any potential court order useless and the detection of such conducts a sort of “mission impossible“.
+There is no doubt that social media marketing is quite difficult to control.
+An Instagram story lasts for just 24 hours, which makes any potential court order useless and the detection of such conducts a sort of “mission impossible“.

-In any case, given the potential fines as well as the risk of reputational damages that brands as well as influencers themselves can suffer, it is necessary to identify some sort of “compromize“.
-This could be for instance by means of unique hashtags (or even emoji) that might identify paid advertising of specific influencers, but at the same time become part of their own brand, so that the invasive nature of such disclaimers might be balanced by a further amplified marketing return.
+In any case, given the potential fines as well as the risk of reputational damages that brands, as well as influencers themselves, can suffer, it is necessary to identify some “compromise“.
+The solution could be for instance in unique hashtags (or even emoji) that might identify paid advertising of specific influencers, but at the same time become part of their brand, so that a further amplified marketing return might balance the invasive nature of such disclaimers.

 It is not an easy solution to pursue, but it might contribute to the reputation of brands and influencers.